grafana/grafana/docs/sources/panels-visualizations/panel-editor-overview/index.md

 ## Panel menu

-When you hover over the top-right corner of any panel, the panel menu icon appears.
-Click the icon to access the following actions:
+To access the panel editor, hover over the top-right corner of any panel.
+Click the panel menu icon that appears and select **Edit**.
+The panel menu gives you access to the following actions:

 - **View**: View the panel in full screen.
 - **Edit**: Open the panel editor to edit panel and visualization options.